 The Application Process

-To receive the certificate, at least one semester prior to graduation, you must submit the application form [pdf] to one of the GPC directors (Dr. Susan Wang or Dr. Michael Hodgson).
-If approved, the USGIF will mail the certificate to you within 1-2 months of graduation.
+To receive the certificate, at least one semester prior to graduation, you must submit the application form [pdf] to one of the GPC directors (Dr. Michael Hodgson or Dr. Susan Wang) If approved, the USGIF will mail the certificate to you within 1-2 months of graduation.

-Please contact one the the USC GEOINT directors for more information about the program.
+Please contact one the the UofSC GEOINT directors for more information about the program.